 Texas International Freight delivered this heavy haul, ten-axle truck and the aid of pilot cars.
 At destination, we positioned and fixed it for the local utility.
-Transporting transformers is a difficult operation not only due to their size, but even more so due to their weight.
-This unit was 13 feet tall.
-It weighed 100,000 lbs.
+Transporting transformers is a difficult operation not only due to their size but even more so due to their weight.
+This unit was 13 feet tall and weighed 100,000 lbs.

 These Large Power Transformers are not delicate.
 They are made to be outside and to weather the elements.
-However, they are highly technical.
-Thus, they are very expensive.
-Thus, choosing a freight forwarder on account of their quotes and on account of their dependability is critical.
+However, they are highly technical and, thus, very expensive.
+Therefore, choosing a freight forwarder on account of their quotes and on account of their dependability is critical.
 Texas International Freight works hand in hand with our customers.
 This care results in a high degree of accuracy and precision.

 Modes of Transport